Sep 1, 2015

 G-BA decides on the extent of added benefit

 This dossier assessment is part of the early benefit assessment according to the Act on the Reform of the Market for Medicinal Products (AMNOG) supervised by the Federal Joint Committee (G-BA).
-After publication of the dossier assessment, the conducts a commenting procedure and makes a final decision on the extent of the added benefit.
+After publication of the dossier assessment, the G-BA conducts a commenting procedure and makes a final decision on the extent of the added benefit.

 An overview of the results of IQWiG’s benefit assessment is given by an extract.
 In addition, the Website gesundheitsinformation.de, published by IQWiG, provides easily understandable German-language Information.